priyanka1228/LAN-Down/README.md

       Now give the interface you want to use, the tool automatically generates the packets and sends to multicast address.

  Thanks,
- If you have any quiries and code changes please write in issues.
+ If you have any queries and code changes please write in issues.